slackapi/bolt-js/README.md

 ## Interactive Messages
-`msg.say()` may be passed text or an object to be sent to [`chat.postMessage`](https://api.slack.com/methods/chat.postMessage).
+`msg.say()` may be passed text, an array of text values (one is chosen randomly), or an object to be sent to [`chat.postMessage`](https://api.slack.com/methods/chat.postMessage).
 It defaults to the current channel and the bot user token (or app token if there is not bot user).
 Here's an example of using `msg.say()` to send an interactive message and registering a handler to receive the button action:

 ```js
 slapp.message('yesno', (msg) => {